Living With Back Pain

 How Common Is Back Pain?

 The study was published in the British Medical Journal and examined the cases of millions of individuals from around the world, including the United States, who were considered disabled due to mental or physical conditions.
-Researchers found that one-third of those individuals were no longer able to work, partially or fully, because of back pain.
+Researchers found that one-third of those individuals could no longer work, partially or entirely, because of back pain.

 What Are The Risk Factors For Back Pain?